hitbtc-com/hitbtc-api/README.md

 <a name="getaddress"/>
 ### /api/1/payment/address/ (GET)

-Summary: returns the last created incoming cryptocurrency address that can be used to deposit cryptocurrency.
+Summary: returns the last created incoming cryptocurrency address that can be used to deposit cryptocurrency to your account.

+Sample usage at HitBTC site: see [https://hitbtc.com/account](https://hitbtc.com/account).
+In the required currency line click <b>Fund</b> icon then click <b>copy address</b> link.

 Request: `GET /api/1/payment/address/:currency`